 - The duration of the interaction also matters.
 Shorter is better.

 Please keep in mind that while you may be healthy and sticking to social distancing guidelines overall, our doctor visits dozens of households every month.
-This makes our adherence to good public health strategies at every visit crucial to protecting our more vulnerable clients.
+This makes our adherence to best practices at every visit crucial to protecting our more vulnerable clients.

 What we are currently requiring:

 - We must stick to the current legal limits on the size of gatherings as set forth in the City and County’s reopening strategy.
-At the time of this writing, that is ten people (including the doctor).
-There must be adequate room to maintain social distancing (i.e. several people should not be crammed into a small room or tight space).
+At the time of this writing, that is ten people (including the doctor) indoors and 25 outdoors.
+There must be adequate room to maintain social distancing (i.e. several people cannot be crammed into a small room or tight space).

 - We cannot visit your home if anyone present or residing in the home is currently under quarantine due to a COVID19 diagnosis or exposure to someone positive for SARS-CoV-2; is experiencing unexplained fever, cough, or shortness of breath; or is awaiting the result of a COVID19 test.

 - If a safe and appropriate outdoor space is not available, please use the biggest room possible, open windows, and use fans to increase air circulation as much as you can.
-We can also explore alternatives such as the beach or a park, and accommodations for pets who may be nervous outdoors.
+We can also explore alternatives such as the beach or a park.

-- Children are welcome to attend if they will wear a mask and an adult is present to ensure they adhere to proper social distancing as described above.
+- Children are welcome to attend if they will wear a mask and an adult is present to ensure they adhere to proper social distancing.